mwangdakota/pages-uswds-jekyll/pages/project-pitch.md

 <br>
 <p>Visit the <a href="https://nsfgov.secure.force.com/sbir/">online form</a> to submit your Project Pitch or to preview the required fields.
 More details about the NSF’s new process and eligibility requirements are on our Apply page. </p>

-<p><em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
-Any small business with a pending Project Pitch must wait for a response before submitting another Project Pitch.
+<p><em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window. <strong>(The submission windows for 2019 are March 4-June 13 and June 14-December 12).</strong> Any small business with a pending Project Pitch must wait for a response before submitting another Project Pitch.
 Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.</em></p>

 </div>
 </div>